Exercise Tips for a Safe and Healthy Workout

 - Don’t forget to breathe while you stretch.

-5. Be Body Aware
+5. Be Body Aware for spring training

 It is common to experience some muscle soreness after working out.
 Pain, however, can be a sign of exercise-induced muscle damage (EIMD).
 This damage directly reduces a muscle’s ability to work and creates inflammation and muscle swelling.
 It also causes delayed onset muscle soreness (DOMS), which usually peaks one to three days post-workout.
 One way to avoid exercise injury is to become more aware of your body.
 Being mindful along with good body awareness can teach us how to recognize a strenuous workout that improves performance, muscle balance and everyday function, instead of leading to pain and injury.
 For most of us, this requires an attitude adjustment from the “no pain, no gain” mindset.
 Body awareness requires that we actually think about what we are doing during exercise.
 This might include taking off headphones or turning off the TV to focus on body sensations instead.
 Acquiring body awareness is a learning process that takes practice and patience.